Egnida

 Coffee shop coasters

 Our bespoke drinks coasters are at the heart of this campaign, strategically placed in coffee shops on university campuses.
-Each coaster will contain a QR code linking to the campaign webpage, where students are encouraged to participate in a short virtual training session in exchange for a free drink.
+Each coaster will contain a QR code linking to the campaign webpage, where students are encouraged to participate in a short virtual training session in exchange for a voucher towards a discounted drink.

 By placing the coasters in coffee shops, we’ve chosen a location where there are minimal other demands on the students’ time.
 Not only does this give the students more time to absorb the potentially lifesaving information, but it also increases the likelihood of take-up.